Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

-In this blog post, I’ll guide you through the 11 best things to do in Suzhou, packed into a 3-day itinerary based on my trip.
+After visiting and loving Suzhou, I’ll share the best things to do in Suzhou and how you can combine them into an interesting 3-day itinerary.
 Plus, I’ll share helpful tips to plan your stay: from where to sleep to when to go to avoid the crowds, and more.

 Is Suzhou Worth Visiting?

 Suzhou is just a 30-minute train ride from Shanghai, and if you’re already landing there (which you probably are), it would honestly be a shame not to stop by.
-Suzhou is calm in a way that feels almost weird after the energy of Shanghai (and you will be wondering, “Is it the same country?”).
+Suzhou is calm in a way that feels almost weird after the energy of Shanghai-

 You’ll find that slow, small-town vibe that makes you want to wander with no destination, just following the flow.
 Its charm lies in its alleyways and canals.
 Boats gently slide past stone bridges, locals sit outside their homes chatting or playing cards, and life seems to move at half speed.